sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

 We then fetch the user's data from our database table with `userID` being the key.

 Save the changes.
-And then open up the `sst start` terminal window.
+And then open up the `sst dev` terminal window.
 You will be prompted with:

 ```bash
 Stacks: There are new infrastructure changes.
 Press ENTER to redeploy.